mifi/lossless-cut/README.md

 ## Known issues & limitations

-- **Cutting times are not accurate and will be "rounded" to the nearest keyframe.** There are wishes to implement a "smart cut" feature that re-encodes only the part before the keyframe, see [#126](https://github.com/mifi/lossless-cut/issues/126)
+- **Cutting times are not accurate!** Start cut time will be "rounded" to the nearest **previous** keyframe.
+  - Lossless cutting is not an exact science.
+For some codecs it just works.
+For others you may need to trial and error depending on the codec, keyframes etc to get the best cut.
+See [#330](https://github.com/mifi/lossless-cut/issues/330)
   - Your mileage may vary when it comes to `Keyframe cut` vs `Normal cut`.
-You may need to try both, depending on the video.
-See [ffmpeg](https://trac.ffmpeg.org/wiki/Seeking) also has documentation about these two seek/cut modes. `Keyframe cut` means `-ss` *before* `-i` and `Normal cut` means `-ss` *after* `-i`.
+You may need to try both, depending on the video. [ffmpeg](https://trac.ffmpeg.org/wiki/Seeking) also has documentation about these two seek/cut modes. `Keyframe cut` means `-ss` *before* `-i` and `Normal cut` means `-ss` *after* `-i`.
 - When exporting you may lose some proprietary data tracks (like `tmcd`, `fdsc` and `gpmd` added by GoPro).
 These can be exported to separate files however
-- H265 is not supported natively.
-There is partial support with very low FPS and no audio preview.
-Alternatively convert to supported codec (slow) from the menu, see [#88](https://github.com/mifi/lossless-cut/issues/88)
+- Some codecs are not supported natively.
+There is partial support with low quality.
+You can convert to supported codec from the menu, see [#88](https://github.com/mifi/lossless-cut/issues/88)

 ## Troubleshooting

-- If you get an error when cutting or opening any kind of file under Windows, please check your anti-virus.
-It might be blocking execution of ffmpeg, see [#18](https://github.com/mifi/lossless-cut/issues/18)
+- If you get an error when cutting or opening any kind of file under Windows, try to disable your anti-virus.
+See [#18](https://github.com/mifi/lossless-cut/issues/18)
 - If you get an error on Linux like `FATAL:setuid_sandbox_host.cc(157)] The SUID sandbox helper binary was found, but is not configured correctly.
 Rather than run without sandboxing I'm aborting now.`, try to run it as `./lossless-cut --no-sandbox`.
 See #258
-- If any other problem, please read existing issues or file an issue here on github.
+- If any other problem, check [Known issues](#known-issues--limitations), or please search for existing issues before you file an issue here on GitHub.

 ## CSV import/export